gmtmcd/Level-4-Individual-Project/timelog.md

 * *0.5 hours* Prepped for meeting with matthew
 * *0.5 hours* Had meeting with matthew
 * *0.5 hours* Wrote up minutes for meeting
-* *1 hour* Started from after first set of instructions on tutorial, created a recordings view, and recordings list view and the functionality to record audio [10 hours]
+* *1 hour* Created a recordings view, and recordings list view and the functionality to record audio [10 hours]

 ### 04 Dec 2020
 * *2 hours* Implemented fetching the recordings and displaying them on the view [12 hours]